This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Wind- you want to protect your hive from exposure to winds that will blow INTO the hive.
 Therefore, most hives face south/southeast in Utah County.
 Keep this in mind when selecting your site.

-Predators such as skunks and birds are to be considered and there are steps that can be taken to combat them if you live in an area where they are present; there are many methods and most can be found in beekeeping books or by talking with other local beekeepers.
+Predators such as skunks and birds are to be considered and some steps can be taken to combat them if you live in an area where they are present; there are many methods and most can be found in beekeeping books or by talking with other local beekeepers.

 There are laws and licensure requirements for the state of Utah if you want to keep bees.
 Below is a SUMMARY of these laws/rules.
 If you want to read the laws/rules, you can follow the links in this section.